 1. Acknowledge that your blog isn’t for you.
 It’s for your customers/clients.

 This is the most important step.
-If your blog is only self-serving, you are going to have a really hard time generating traffic from it.
+If your blog is only self-serving, you are going to have a really hard time generating significant search traffic from it.
 Hate to break it to you, but unless you’re a celebrity, influencer, or well-known brand, complete strangers really aren’t interested in you or your life 🙁 What people are interested in is how you can help them with their problems and pain points.
 That doesn’t mean your blog can’t have a healthy dose of your personality and personal stories mixed-in, but at its core, you need to use your blog as a tool to answer questions, inspire solutions and focus on challenges that your clients or customers have.

 If you want to have a blog that you use as a personal journal to record a play-by-play of your every thought, random interests, and what you ate for dinner last night, you can totally do that.
 Just don’t expect a lot of traffic from it besides friends or family members.